joshnies/dotfiles/README.md

 # Dotfiles

-My personal configuration files for Linux (Bazzite) and macOS.
+My personal configuration files for Fedora and macOS.

 ## Usage